 In one study, 45.8% of physicians admitted to at least one symptom of burnout

 In the same study, they noted that burnout disproportionately affected physicians in “front-line” fields such as emergency medicine (>60% of EM physicians!), internal medicine, and family medicine.
-Surprising to me, my own field (anesthesiology) was also up there.
+Surprisingly, my own field (anesthesiology) was also up there.

-These numbers are also substantially higher than the general population where overall burnout was found to be 37.9% in the physician population compared to 23.5% in the general population.
+These numbers are also substantially higher than the general population.
+Burnout was found to be 37.9% in the physician population.
+It is only 23.5% in the general population.

-As mentioned in my previous post on burnout, not only is this problem prevalent; it costs a hospital a bunch of money every time a physician leaves.
+Not only is this problem prevalent, it costs hospitals a lot of money every time a physician leaves.
 Depending on experience, specialty, and skill of the physician it will cost the hospital anywhere between $250,000 to $1,000,000 to replace a physician lost to burnout.

-In addition, there is good evidence that losing any staff member (nurse, nursing assistant, physician) to burnout that causes a transition to a job somewhere else can increase the burnout in the individuals left behind.
+In addition, there is good evidence that losing any staff member (nurses, nursing assistants, physicians) to burnout that causes a transition to a job somewhere else can increase the burnout in the individuals left behind.
 This only fuels the flame to burnout leading to more turnover and lost revenue.

 Most people view this problem as being impossible to correct.
 It is an epidemic of the highest proportions.
 What can a hospital do to fix these problems?